 Rabbits are herbivores who feed on a wide variety of plant life.
 They’ll attempt to feed on garden fruits and vegetables, but they eat grass, ornamental plants, and even tree bark, too.
 Rabbits inflict their most significant damage in fall by chewing on woody plants until they’re more vulnerable to cold.

 All of the potential damage rabbits can inflict as pests revolve around food.
 In fact, most aspects of a rabbit’s life revolve around food.
 By learning about what rabbits eat, you’ll learn how to keep the potential pests out of your yard.
-Here’s what you should know about the rabbits eating near you, and how to keep them away:
+Here’s what you should know about the rabbits eating near you, and how to keep rabbits away:

 What do rabbits eat?